 Ouch, ouch, and ouch, especially if you are an old geezer like me.

 After you deliver your baby, your breasts won’t really feel very different at first.
 You will be feeding your baby with your supply of colostrum, which comes in as early as 20 weeks.
 Your real milk supply will “come in” anywhere from 2-5 days postpartum.
 There is no mistaking when this occurs because your breasts will become absolutely enormous – cartoon-like, in fact.
 This event is not very pleasant, but it doesn’t last very long (about 24 hours).
 Use warm compresses if you experience engorgement.
-Prepare in advance for breastfeeding with the breast care kit.
-Read more about its contents here.
-It’s really important to get off to a good start when breastfeeding.
+Prepare in advance for breastfeeding – it’s really important to get off to a good start when breastfeeding.